-Note: When entering your address, please enter only the house/property number followed by street name, then select from the dropdown menu that appears below.
+Note: When entering your address, please enter only the house/property number followed by the street name to find your location, then select from the dropdown menu that appears below.

-The City of Toronto’s SolarTO mapping tool was created through a Geographic Information Systems (GIS) analysis of Light Detection and Ranging (LiDAR) data.
+The SolarTO mapping tool was created through a Geographic Information Systems (GIS) analysis of Light Detection and Ranging (LiDAR) data.
 LiDAR technology captures high accuracy elevation data.
-The software takes into account geographical latitude, as well as the sun’s daily position throughout the year.
+The software takes into account geographical latitude, along with the sun’s daily position throughout the year.

 This model includes the effects of roof pitch, orientation and shading from surrounding structures and trees.

-To be suitable for solar panels, rooftops must meet certain requirements.
+Rooftops must meet requirements to be suitable for solar panels.
 Based on industry best practices, the SolarTO Map uses the following criteria to identify a suitable rooftop:

-Based on these criteria, the SolarTO Map determines which area of your roof can be used for a solar installation, the size of the solar system that can fit in that area, and calculates the annual solar electricity production potential in kilowatt hours (kWh).
+Based on these criteria, the SolarTO Map determines which area of your roof can be used for a solar installation, measures the size of the solar system that can fit in that area and calculates the annual solar electricity production potential in kilowatt hours (kWh).

 In determining the solar system size, the SolarTO Map estimates that one kW of solar will generate 1,150 kWh per year, based on average solar radiation in Toronto.